cseas/blog/README.md

 ### Todo

+- [ ] Dark mode by default
+- [ ] Add toggle for dark mode
+- [ ] Check if you need postcss
+- [ ] Remove theme from tailwind config
+- [ ] Add a lib for remark/rehype syntax highlighting
 - [ ] Add prettier config
 - [ ] Add jest
 - [ ] Add CI build and test checks